Sooyka/Arm_inverse_kinematics/README.md

+# Warning
+Not functional yet!
+For now only forward kinematics is implemented, the inverse is being debugged.

 # Arm_inverse_kinematics
 A simple numerical inverse kinematics model of the robotic arm with visualisation.
 Supports arbitrary number of joints of revolut, spherical or prismatic types.
-For now only forward kinematics is implemented, but project should be completed soon (estimated to 18.01.2023).

 ## Cloning